seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I know not, gentlemen, what you intend,
 Who else must be let blood, who else is rank:
 If I myself, there is no hour so fit
-As Caesar’s death hour, nor no instrument
+As Caesar's death hour, nor no instrument
 Of half that worth as those your swords, made rich
 With the most noble blood of all this world.
 I do beseech ye, if you bear me hard,